If negotiating with a merchant and sending a formal notice have not solved your problem, you can file a complaint with the small claims court.

 Recovery of a small claim

-You've got a judgment in your favor, but the convicted merchant does not pay you the debt?
-The ministère de la Justice website details the measures you can take and the assistance you can get in the case of a judgment for an amount of $2,000 or less.
+You have a judgment in your favor, but the convicted merchant does not pay you the debt?
+Québec.ca website outlines the measures you can take.

 Top of page